epam/ai-dial/docs/user-guide.md

 ### Publish

-Users can publish conversations and to make them available for the target audience in your organization.
+Users can publish conversations to make them available for the target audience in their organization.

 **Note**: to publish a shared conversation, [duplicate](#duplicate) it and then publish.